Supporting People with Brain Injury through Certified Community Behavioral Health Clinics

 The document also provides guidance on:

-• Confirming a state's CCBHC status.
+• Confirming a state's CCBHC standing.

 • Forging partnerships between brain injury programs and state's CCBHCs.